aurorascharff/next15-remix-contacts-rebuild-v2/STEPS.md

 ## useOptimistic(): Favorite

 - A naive implementation of optimistic updates, sidebar is updated later
-- First lets use some of the stuff we already learned how to use
+- First lets use some of the stuff we already learned how to use, benefits of Actions and Server Functions, fjern handleFavorite
 - Favorite: Use form with action, direct access to a specific server function, automatic serialization and type safety
-- Replace useState with useOptimistic
+- Replace useState with useOptimistic, this function only creates a temporary client state, rolls back after transition
+- Optimistic updates must be called in transitions
 - Automatically Form Server Action wrapped in transition, can call optimistic update inside
-- Optimistic updates must be called in transitions
-- Can throw errors again

 ## use(): layout.tsx